dzjones/questlang/report.md

 and running this quest will simulate the use of a teleportation potion.

 In conclusion, we believe that the project shines in creating a framework that is easy to extend, easy to use, and very informative to a user looking to develop a quest for a video game or just to have fun.

+## Usage

+To use this tool:
+1. Run `make`
+2. (optional) Run `make test` to run the unit and integration tests
+3. Run `./questlang my-quest.ql` to validate a quest written in questlang, stored in `my-quest.ql`

+See `quest-example.ql` for a sample questlang file.

+To clean up the project directory run `make clean`

+## Actions
+* `goto` - Changes the player's current location
+* `get` - Tries to collect an item and add it to the player's inventory if it is at the player's location
+* `kill` - Kills a monster if it is at the player's location
+* `use` - Uses up one of the player's held items
+* `require` - Checks if a certain predicate about the world is true

 # Code listing